amsa-code/sgb-decoder/README.md

 Clearly one test in the kit does not cut it.
 There are many variations on field values, some are derived from special binary codes, some field values are optional.

+### Which message fields are non-trivial to parse?
+The beacon detection message fields that are non-trivial to parse are:

+* 3.7.1g Encoded GNSS location
+* 3.7.1h Vessel ID (5 Variants)
+* 4.3.1a Elapsed Time since activation
+* 4.3.1b Time from last encoded location
+* 4.3.1c Altitude Encoded location

+A minimal SGBCK would include coverage of these non-trivial fields.

 ### Why use JSON as the *canonical format*

 Given that a service implementation of the decoder would probably serialize the decoded structure into JSON or XML, it makes sense to use one of those text formats to hold the canonical decoded form so that the implementer can reuse the canonical form work.